Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 • Pseudo R² (Cragg & Uhler’s): 0.0012

-8. Road-Type-Specific Modeling: Highways vs. Local Roads
+8. Comparative Modeling: Highways vs. Local Roads

 Poisson GLM Summary: Highways and Interstates